whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

     </ul>
   </div>
   <div id="chapter2northport">
-    <h3>Northport</h3>
+    <h2>Northport</h2>
     <p>
       Northport is the last major city in Gerasalim not in Orc hands.
 It is filled to the brim with refugees from the south, crime is out of control, news from the outside world is scarce, and rumors regularly send the streets into a panic.
 The outlying farms are regularly attacked by orc raiders, and recently anyone attempting to leave the city has found themselves under attack by the undead.
     </p>
-    <h4>Features</h4>
+    <h3>Features</h3>
+    <h4>1.
+Riverside Market</h4>
-    <p><strong>1.
-Riverside Market</strong> The center of trade in the town.
+    <p>The center of trade in the town.
 Goods that come off the docks mostly get bought and sold here.
 As trade has died and refugees poured in, the market has become a tent city.</p>

+    <h4>2.
+Duke's Park</h4>
-    <p><strong>2.
-Duke's Park</strong> The Duke's private game reserve, after Duke Resel fled the city for Kaland, this too was turned into space for refugees.
+    <p>The Duke's private game reserve, after Duke Resel fled the city for Kaland, this too was turned into space for refugees.
 The deer and other game are long gone, having already been used to feed the populace.</p>
+    <h4>3.
+Duke's Palace</h4>
-    <p><strong>3.
-Duke's Palace</strong> The Ducal palace has been turned into the new headquarters of the city guard.</p>
+    <p>The Ducal palace has been turned into the new headquarters of the city guard.</p>
+    <h4>4.
+The Southern Market</h4>
-    <p><strong>4.
-The Southern Market</strong> Goods traveling north by road from Strovenguard and Eastguard are typically bought and sold at the Southern Market.
+    <p>Goods traveling north by road from Strovenguard and Eastguard are typically bought and sold at the Southern Market.
 Sometimes also called the 'duty-free' market, since there is no tax on goods bought and sold there, unlike the Riverside Market.</p>
+    <h4>5.
+Temple of Cora</h4>
-    <p><strong>5.
-Temple of Cora</strong> The Temple of Cora is the largest temple in town.
+    <p>The Temple of Cora is the largest temple in town.
 They have put out a call for Champions to come and aid the city.</p>
+    <h4>6.
+Temple of Sara</h4>
-    <p><strong>6.
-Temple of Sara</strong> The Temple of Sara has served the areas farming population for many years, but is currently struggling to find a response to their growing concerns about raiders and attacks.</p>
+    <p>The Temple of Sara has served the areas farming population for many years, but is currently struggling to find a response to their growing concerns about raiders and attacks.</p>
+    <h4>7.
+Temple of Maris</h4>
-    <p><strong>7.
-Temple of Maris</strong> The Temple of Maris is a shadow of its old self.
+    <p>The Temple of Maris is a shadow of its old self.
 Once one of the busiest temples in the city, it is now tended by a single cleric with a few acolytes.
 The temple still has its old teleportation circle, but no one remains with the skill to activate it.</p>
+    <h4>8.
+Druid's Grove</h4>
-    <p><strong>8.
-Druid's Grove</strong> The local druids often convene in this space outside the city where they discuss recent events and scouting reports.
+    <p>The local druids often convene in this space outside the city where they discuss recent events and scouting reports.
 The druids are not friendly to outsiders in their space, and locals know to avoid the grove.</p>
+    <h4>9.
+Temple of Dorman.</h4>
-    <p><strong>9.
-Temple of Dorman.</strong> Attendance at the Temple of Dorman has been down, and most of the senior clerics had already left the city before things got bad.</p>
+    <p>Attendance at the Temple of Dorman has been down, and most of the senior clerics had already left the city before things got bad.</p>
+    <h4>10.
+Hotel District.</h4>
-    <p><strong>10.
-Hotel District.</strong> Most of the inns in town are centered in the Hotel District, where the two major highways through town converge, just north of the river.</p>
+    <p>Most of the inns in town are centered in the Hotel District, where the two major highways through town converge, just north of the river.</p>
+    <h4>11.
+Temple of Amathera.</h4>
-    <p><strong>11.
-Temple of Amathera.</strong> The Temple of Amathera was the first place to fill up with refugees, before other spaces became available for them.
+    <p>The Temple of Amathera was the first place to fill up with refugees, before other spaces became available for them.
 The local clerical staff looks overworked and despondent.
 Malia Demonslayer has her office here, from which she coordinates the efforts of Amathera's Shield in the city.</p>
+    <h4>12.
+Temple of Alohim.</h4>
-    <p><strong>12.
-Temple of Alohim.</strong> The temple of Alohim is second only to the temple of Cora in size, yet has one of the smallest segments of worshippers of the major temples in town.
+    <p>The temple of Alohim is second only to the temple of Cora in size, yet has one of the smallest segments of worshippers of the major temples in town.
 Sitting directly across from the Ducal palace, the building was a gift from Duke Resel.</p>
-    <p><strong>13.
-The Dragon's Brew Inn.</strong> The Dragon's Brew is the largest inn in town, and sells the best beer.
+    <h4>13.
+The Dragon's Brew Inn.</h4>
+    <p>The Dragon's Brew is the largest inn in town, and sells the best beer.
 Run by the unlikely ex-adventuring duo, Erestor and Ralf, it is also likely the safest inn in town, as Ralf serves as both brewmaster and bouncer that noone wants to piss off, while Elhavir's keen eye and random conversation locates trouble before it happens. </p>
-    <p><strong>14.
-The Guild of Heroes Chapter House.</strong> Northport has been a major center for the Guild of Heroes for a number of years.
+    <h4>14.
+The Guild of Heroes Chapter House.</h4>
+    <p>Northport has been a major center for the Guild of Heroes for a number of years.
 The chapter house was largely evacuated some time ago, but the local Guildmaster still lives in the chapter house alone.</p>
+    <h4>15.
+To Sulac's Lair.</h4>
-    <p><strong>15.
-To Sulac's Lair.</strong> Sulac the copper dragon has his cave lair about 30 miles west of Northport.</p>
+    <p>Sulac the copper dragon has his cave lair about 30 miles west of Northport.</p>
+    <h4>To Orc Army.</h4>
-    <p><strong>16.
-To Orc Army.</strong> The Orc army is south of Northport, moving towards it at a pace of about 15 miles a day, and set to arrive (if not delayed) on the 14th of Sylvanus.</p>
+    <p>The Orc army is south of Northport, moving towards it at a pace of about 15 miles a day, and set to arrive (if not delayed) on the 14th of Sylvanus.</p>
+    <h4>17.
+To Cur'Estan</h4>
-    <p><strong>17.
-To Cur'Estan</strong> the Northeast road leads to Dormania and eastern Kandor, including Cur'Estan.
+    <p>the Northeast road leads to Dormania and eastern Kandor, including Cur'Estan.
 Refugees attempting to escape along the road have all been attacked by orcs or undead.</p>
     <img class="col-sm-12" style="max-width:100%;" src="/images/maps/cities/northport.png" alt="map of northport" />
-    <h4>Important People in Northport</h4>
+    <h3>Important People in Northport</h3>

     <h4><a href="/runner/vanrielglamfara">Vanriel Glamfara</a></h4>
     <p>